rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <p>One possible improvement for predicting customers would be to further optimize the data cleaning steps.
 The data structure is very diverse and requires custom cleaning steps.
 This has largely been addressed but there may still be space for improvement.</p>

-<p>The Mann-Whitney U test performed here is only one possibility to obtain a reduced dataset, other techniques for feature selection or dimensionality reduction could be tested such as scikit-learn's SelectKBest or PCA, respectively.
+<p>The Mann-Whitney U test performed here is only one possibility to obtain a reduced dataset, other techniques for feature selection or dimensionality reduction could be tested such as scikit-learn's <span class="custom">SelectKBest</span> or <span class="custom">PCA</span>, respectively.
 For the supervised learning, other techniques could be tested as well, such as XGBoost and LightGBM for classification.
 Additionally, one could try combining several models into a <a href="https://www.kaggle.com/arthurtok/introduction-to-ensembling-stacking-in-python">custom ensemble model</a>.</p>

 <p>The training dataset is strongly imbalanced with the two classes not represented equally.
 There is only a tiny fraction (1.2%) of customers in the training dataset.
 In classification tasks this is not optimal, as good metric scores may be obtained by ignoring the minor class.
 One could therefore try to resample the dataset into several balanced subsets for better training.
 Additionally, due to the imbalance in the data, stratified splitting should be considered when creating train and test datasets.</p>